Fiber optics

 might expect a beam of light,

-travelling in a clear glass pipe, simply to leak out of the edges.
+traveling in a clear glass pipe, simply to leak out of the edges.
 But

-light hits glass at a really shallow angle (less than 42 degrees), it
+if light hits glass at a really shallow angle (less than 42 degrees), it

 reflects back in again—as though the glass were really a mirror.
 This